 - 1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized timeclock.
 This device may consist of an app that can be used on your phone, a biometric scanner in the school, or similar device.
+To ensure proper credit for clock hours, full time students are required to clock in/ out four (4) times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
+If a student ever fails to clock in or out for their schedule on the Student Time Clock a Missed Punch Form must be filled out, signed off & submitted properly or the student will not receive any hours.
 If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
 The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - 2.
-The school is open from Tuesday Saturday, 8:30 am 4:30 pm for day students and 4:00 pm 9:00 pm for night students.
+The school is open from Monday Saturday, 8:00 am 4:00 pm for day students and 4:00 pm 9:00 pm for night students.
 Students are expected to be in school 10 minutes before classes start to assure proper preparation and a prompt start.
 Students not in their own class for roll call may be marked absent for the session. - 3.
 All courses require continuous attendance. - 4.
 Attendance on Saturdays is mandatory.
 The Celebrity A Paul Mitchell Franchise School understands that occasionally it may be necessary for a student to be absent on a Saturday.
 If a student finds it necessary to be absent on a Saturday, arrangements must be made with the school manager in advance.
 Saturday absence will be considered on the basis of who requested first.
 In no case will we approve an excused absence for a Saturday once 20% of the enrollment of the school has received permission to be absent on a Saturday.
 For example, if there are 40 students enrolled in the school and EIGHT have made arrangements with the manager to be absent on a particular Saturday, we will not excuse anyone else for that Saturday.